 This is an entry for the Insecure Writers’ Support Group, a way for writers to discuss their writing anxieties.
-It cross-posts on each others’ blogs on the first Wednesday of each month.
+Writers who take part in IWSG write about our writing anxieties and check in on each others’ posts on the first Wednesday of each month.

 At the weekend’s Oscars Jordan Peele won the award for Best Original Screenplay for Get Out.
 A racially charged horror-comedy was a brave choice for the subject of only his second feature film script, and Peele admitted in his acceptance speech that he stopped writing it around twenty times.
 It’s interesting that even someone as experienced and successful as Jordan Peele could have this kind of loss of faith – for those who aren’t familiar with his work, Jordan Peele is half of the hit sketch duo Key and Peele, and had been writing sketch comedy for MADtv since 2003.